NCIEVS/evsrestapi-client-SDK/bash-examples/README.md

 -----------------------------------------------------
 ```

-Another example using a label instead of a code and the "include" flag to also get synonyms.
+Another example using a label instead of a code and the "include" flag to get only additional synonyms.

 ```
 $ ./get-association.sh ncit Role_Has_Domain --include synonyms